 Cultural awareness is important to effectively meet the demands of customers whose primary language is not English.
 For customer service, it enables agents to understand the inherent cultural context of issues, know what values are held dear by customers, and avoid faux pax that may be regarded as offensive or insulting.

-The same goes for marketing campaigns carried out by call center companies offering multilingual services.
+The same goes for marketing campaigns carried out by call centers offering multilingual services.
 By employing specific keyword selections, they can localize the campaigns and make their idea relevant to customers in a particular community.
 For instance, German-speaking agents know that, while the term “mobile” is used in the UK and “cellphone” in the USA, German customers use “handy” to refer to the portable phone.

-Lastly, cultural adaptation also enables a business to come up with innovative ideas for a specific culture.
+Lastly, cultural adaptation also enables a business to come up with innovative ideas fit for a specific culture.

-Highlighting the role of culture
+Highlighting the Role of Culture